-But merchants who decide to make the move to online retail face several follow-on questions.
+But merchants who decide to move to online retail face several follow-on questions.
 One of the most important is “Should the goods be sold through an independent online shop, or through an online marketplace – or both?”

 This is the question addressed in this article, which is the start of a 4-part miniseries specifically for the e-commerce market.